xtofl/cpp11training/slides/function_signature_design/function_signature_design.md

 ### Goals of the Function Signature

-* what is the essence the function does?
+* what is the essence of the function
+* non-functional aspects
+    * sync/async
+    * side effects
+    * error handling indications

 --